Living with Autism | Parenting, Advocacy & Daily Support

 • Auditory sensitivities: May not respond to sounds that others easily notice.

-3. Fragmented/Distorted Perceptions: Some individuals with ASD may experience sensory input in a fragmented or distorted manner, making it challenging to interpret and respond appropriately.
-This can affect their ability to interact with their environment effectively [1].
+• Tactile sensitivities: May seek out strong tactile sensations.
+3. Fragmented or distorted perceptions: Some individuals with ASD may experience sensory input in a fragmented or distorted manner, making it challenging to interpret and respond appropriately [1].
+The room can feel like a collage of inputs rather than one unified scene.

 Impact of Sensory Overload